 For the data flows within the IT network and from there to the cloud is protected with TLS.
 The Cloud Connector provides a VPN tunnel.
 The data flows from the Manufacturing Gateway to the cloud is done with certificate-based authentication over TLS.
 And sensors and machine making their own connection to the SAP Cloud Platform IoT Services do the same.

-If we abstract this LPWAN model a little, and think of devices bundled with connectivity and a ‘device cloud’ more broadly, this has some interesting implications.
-There is a trend in the various (I)IoT cloud providers of specialization.
+I referred already to the emerging trend of specialization amoung the various (I)IoT cloud providers.
 Rather than try to offer every service under the sun, some are starting to focus on just device and device connectivity, as well as security.
 A variety of solutions ranging from telecommunications providers to machine-, device-, chip- and sensor vendors to security companies with hardened embedded OS and communication services are offering to connect the edge and bring the data to a device cloud, from where it can be moved into the SAP Cloud Platform for further analysis.
 Connections from a device cloud to SAP CP are relatively easy to secure, even more so when both run on the same public cloud service.
 Meanwhile dedicated specialists take care of secure transmission of data from the devices it originates from up to the device cloud in a variety of ways.
+I see this trend continue, as it makes a lot of sense to have specialists involved here.

 Cloud to On-premise